Hue-Jhan/Quality-Treshold-clustering/README.md

 - After successfully loading the data, the terminal will ask you to enter a radius, which will be used to compute the clusters;

-- The calculated clusters (including their centroids) will then be displayed.
-You will also be asked whether you want to repeat the operation with a new radius;
+- The calculated clusters (including their centroids) will then be displayed, you will also be asked whether you want to repeat the operation with a new radius;

 - If you type n, the program will prompt you to provide a filename under which the clusters will be saved;